The Future Is Human, Not Technological

 AI Adoption Is Change Management

 Since AI is a people issue, we must look at the systems people work and live in.
-AI doesn’t operate in isolation.
+AI doesn’t operate in a silo.
 When we introduce AI into any part of local government, it interacts with everything already in place: how work gets done, who is involved, how decisions are made, and how people experience services.

 In practice, this means AI adoption (or any new technology), should be approached as an organizational change management effort, not solely an IT upgrade.
 Governments must examine their workflows, culture, values, and historical patterns before introducing AI.
 Without this reflection, AI will reinforce whatever already exists in the system, including any inefficiencies, inequities, biases, or bottlenecks.

-The Coalition’s Readiness and Adoption Committee has recently kicked off a Workforce and Change Management working group to address these issues.
+The GovAI Coalition’s Readiness and Adoption Committee has recently kicked off a Workforce and Change Management working group to address these issues.

 Workforce Readiness: The Heart of Responsible AI